Avicity7/pyhelp/loops/while/README.md

     counter += 1
 ```

-As you can see, the `counter` variable is incremented by 1 every time the loop runs.
-That way, the loop doesn't run infinitely, but stops just after counter is 100.
+As you can see, the `counter` variable is incremented by one every time the loop runs.
+That way, the loop doesn't run infinitely but stops just after `counter` is 100.

 ## Conclusion